-Therefore, be it resolved that the Chatham County Board of Commissioners shall rename the 15-501 U.S. highway from the north boundary of Pittsboro to the Orange County line "North George Moses Horton Boulevard;" and it shall name the 15-501 highway from the south boundary of Pittsboro to the Deep River and Lee County line "South George Moses Horton Boulevard."
+Therefore, be it resolved that the Chatham County Board of Commissioners shall rename request the that the NC Department of Transportation recognize 15-501 U.S. highway from the north boundary of Pittsboro to the Orange County line "North George Moses Horton Boulevard;" and it shall name the 15-501 highway from the south boundary of Pittsboro to the Deep River and Lee County line "South George Moses Horton Boulevard." with the Honorary Designation of "George Moses Horton Highway".